flynneva/bno055/README.md

 A ROS2 driver for the sensor IMU Bosch BNO055.
 It was implemented only the UART communication interface (correct sensor mode should be selected...see diagram below).

+This repo was based off of [Michael Drwiega's work on the Bosch IMU Driver for ROS 1](https://github.com/mdrwiega/bosch_imu_driver)

 **Wiring Guide:**
 - Within BNO055: 3vo=PS1 to select UART.